If you’re learning Swedish and want to dive further, there is no better substitute than watching Films and TV-series from Sweden.

 As Swedish is a North Germanic language, there are many similarities with other Scandinavian Languages like Norwegian, Danish, and Icelandic.

-Besides, the vocabulary of Scandinavian languages such as Swedish, and English, German, Dutch language have many common words.
+Besides, Scandinavian languages such as Swedish, English, German, and Dutch have many common words.

 Out of the five Scandinavian countries, Sweden has attracted a lot more admirers.
 There is an influx of people wanting to learn Swedish.